haampie/shpack/Stack_C.md

 while on the other hand it has no support for for and switch-statements.

+The 64-bit variant of the language uses the `sl64` file extention where the 32-bit variant uses `sl`.

 ## Keywords

 The following C keywords are used: